EdmondRen/mathusla-newsim/README.md

 ### 2.3.
 CRY cosmic generator (cry)

-### 2.4.
-FileReader generator (filereader)

 ### 2.5.
 Generator for recreating previous events (recreate)

 This generator is able to re-generate previous events, based on the saved random number generator status (two integers) and primary vertex information in the ROOT file.
+It can also be used to creat events by simply providing the {position, momentum, pdg_number} of each particle.

 It takes in a list of event records.
 Each line contains a {filename, entry} pair, where filename is the ROOT file to take the information, and entry is the event entry in the ROOT file.